Virgin Trains Brings South Florida Together with Speed, Comfort and Convenience

 Virgin Trains USA cruises past the graffiti-art of Wynwood, then approaches downtown Miami on elevated tracks, 50 feet above the streets and sidewalks, affording passengers a panoramic view of the city’s spectacular, ultra-modern skyline.

 The train pulls into Miami Central Station, which could very well be a destination in itself.
-The 11-acre mixed-use development along six downtown blocks will include 180,000 square feet of retail and restaurant space along an elevated food hall, including snazzy restaurants like the 800 Degrees Wood-Fired Kitchen, Kuenko (a Spanish eatery), Rosetta Bakery, and Monger, a 10,000 square-foot restaurant operated by TV celebrity chefs Bryan and Michael Voltaggio (both of “Top Chef” fame).
+The 11-acre mixed-use development along six downtown blocks will include 180,000 square feet of retail and restaurant space along an elevated food hall, including snazzy restaurants like the 800 Degrees Wood-Fired Kitchen, Kuenko (a Spanish eatery), Rosetta Bakery, and World Famous House of Mac.

 The lobby features a three-story LED art installation with ever-changing Miami scenes (and the occasional ad).
 Miami artist Robert McKnight has created two aluminum friezes and three murals that recall the old Overtown neighborhood that has been utterly transformed by Virgin Trains and other new developments.